 Heard the news?
-Carnival Cruise Line is sailing to Cuba this year!
-Our new sailings will visit Cuba’s capital, Havana in 2017 on a cruise from Tampa.
+Carnival Cruise Line is sailing to Cuba!
+There will be sailings visiting Cuba’s capital, Havana from Tampa and Miami (2019).
 How you choose to make this amazing Caribbean island a part of your vacation is up to you, but we’d definitely recommend visiting soon!

 Here’s the first thing you should know about sailing to Cuba: it’s a little different than visiting other island destinations on a cruise.
 Havana is unique, and the difference is about more than just the history or politics of the place.
 There are extra U.S. government requirements that need to be met when cruising to Cuba.
 The good news: Carnival has worked hard to make the process as easy for you as possible.

 We thought up some of the most frequently asked questions folks might have about cruising to Cuba with Carnival.
 Here’s what you should keep in mind.

 Carnival Paradise & Carnival Sensation will be visiting Cuba.

 There will now be 2 ships making the trip to Havana, Cuba.
 Carnival Paradise will continue to make her way from Tampa and starting in 2019, Carnival Sensation will offer 17 new sailings from Miami.
 The 5-day Cuba voyages will include sailings to Grand Turk, Grand Cayman, Nassau, and the private destinations of Half Moon Cay and Princess Cays as well as a day-long call in Havana.
 Check carnival.com for a complete list of itineraries that visit Havana.

 There are some special requirements involved in visiting Cuba.